Quantum Vulnerability Analysis to Accurate Estimate the Quantum Algorithm Success Rate: Results

-From the results shown in Fig. \ref{fig：predict}, \ref{figure:singlemachine}, \ref{allmachine}, it is surprising that the $1-CQV$ has an accurate and stable prediction of the real success rate even when it falls in the 10\% to 0.1\% range, which was ignored in previous research.
-The major reason for the low success rate is that the size of the compiled circuits equals or exceeds the desired quantum volume of the target quantum machine.
-The simple explanation of quantum volume could be the product of virtual qubits and circuit depth.
-Such observation leads to a conclusion that the $1-CQV$ prediction is accurate across the full spectrum of algorithm sizes and success rates.
+\textbf{Algorithm size Beyond Quantum Volume:} From the results shown in Fig. \ref{fig：predict}, \ref{figure:singlemachine}, \ref{allmachine}, $1-CQV$ proves to predict SR with a closer distance to the real SR even when it falls in the 10\% to 0.1\% range.
+The primary reason for the low success rate is that the size of the compiled circuits equals or exceeds the desired quantum volume of the target quantum machine.
+Quantum volume can be defined as the product of the number of virtual qubits and maximum circuit depth supported by the machine.

-After making a full spectrum comparison among all the backends and benchmarks, from the observations of the results, we can say that the CQV has better error modeling than the ESP noise model.

-As shown in Fig. \ref{figure:singlemachine}, we have demonstrated the CQV prediction is stable across different algorithms on single machines, and the result shows that CQV has an overall stable and less relative error rate and performs much better when the algorithm reaching and passing the quantum volume.
+After making a full-spectrum comparison among all the backends and benchmarks, from the observations of the results, we can say that the CQV has better error modeling than the ESP noise model.
+Fig. \ref{figure:singlemachine} demonstrates that the CQV prediction is stable across different algorithms with a much lower relative error rate.
+Additionally, the results show that CQV performs much better when the algorithm reaches or exceeds the quantum volume, which is a valuable property when the limited quantum volume is the bottleneck of the current NISQ era.
+Therefore, we conclude that the $1-CQV$ prediction is accurate across the full spectrum of algorithm sizes and success rates.